 Barbara: Hello, Monika!
 Thank you so very much for this opportunity to be interviewed by you.
 I have been looking forward to it since you first contacted me.

 Barbara: Being a poet in today’s world can be very difficult and frustrating, but it can also be very rewarding.
-Unless you are one of the top echelon poets like Rita Dove or Joy Harjo, you are pretty much on your own insofar as publication, promotion, and obtaining recognition is concerned.
+Unless you are one of the top-echelon poets like Rita Dove or Joy Harjo, you are pretty much on your own insofar as publication, promotion, and obtaining recognition are concerned.
 This time last year, I felt that maybe I was on the verge of a major breakthrough when I signed a publishing contract with a company located in Chicago.
 However, those hopes were dashed when the contract was canceled about a month and a half before the manuscript was due to be delivered.
 That was devastating.
 I was left with a manuscript but no publisher.

 Only small publishers are interested in your work if you are not a well-known poet, but I have been very lucky to have made some contacts in the publishing world.
 My poems have been published frequently in anthologies, and recently some of my poems were translated into Spanish.
 I have had two publishers express an interest in publishing separate chapbooks this year, so in the end, the cancellation of my publishing contract probably will turn out for the best.
 However, I am always looking for ways to take my poetry to the next level.
 I consider it a kind of ministry.